zentrocdot/sd-webui-adjust_lora_filename/README.md

 ---

+## Preface

+to-do ...

+# What the Extension Does

+to-do ...

 ## Know Problem

 <p align="justify">If a LoRA model is renamed on the harddisk, while AUTOMATIC1111 is running, old a new filename in the drop-down list.
 This has to be checked and corrected.</p>

+# Reference

+to-do ...